 - Use link shorteners or redirect services for important external links

-To find these phantom links, you’ll need to check:
+To find these phantom links, check:

 - Data validation rules in cells